How to Find Plastic Manufacturers in Vietnam: Top Suppliers and Sourcing Guide

 VMR Plastics Injection Molding

-Danish-managed facility in Saigon Tech Park near Ho Chi Minh City.
-Over 150 employees.
-End-to-end services from product design through production.
-Can work from completed designs or develop a product from concept.
-Good option for buyers who need design support alongside manufacturing.
+Danish-managed facility near Ho Chi Minh City offering end-to-end services from product design through production.
+Can work from completed designs or develop a product from concept, which makes it a good option for buyers who need engineering help alongside manufacturing.
 Website: vmr.vn

 THT (Tan Hiep Thanh) Precision Mold

-Over a decade of experience in high-precision injection mold design and manufacturing.
-Operates CNC and EDM equipment.
-Primarily serves automotive and industrial clients, with Germany and Japan as largest export markets.
-Best suited for products requiring tight tolerances and complex part-to-part interfaces.
+More than a decade in high-precision injection mold design and manufacturing, running CNC and EDM equipment.
+Primarily serves automotive and industrial clients with Germany and Japan as its largest export markets.
+Best suited to products requiring tight tolerances and complex part-to-part interfaces.
 Website: thtmold.com

 MIDA Precision Molding

-One of Vietnam's more established plastics manufacturers.
-Full suite of services: custom molding, product decoration, and packaging.
-Multiple ISO certifications.
-Experience with electronic components, automotive parts, medical devices, household appliances, and cosmetics.
-Positions itself as a one-stop-shop.
+One of Vietnam's more established plastics manufacturers, offering custom molding, product decoration, and packaging under multiple ISO certifications.
+Experience spans electronic components, automotive parts, medical devices, household appliances, and cosmetics.
 Website: midamold.com

 DK Mould

-Ho Chi Minh City-based.
-Specializes in injection molding, blow molding, and stamping.
-Advanced CNC milling, EDM, and wire cutting equipment.
-Exports to US, EU, and Japan.
-Distinguishing capability: can combine plastics with metalwork (steel cutting and stamping), which is useful for multi-material assemblies.
+Specializes in injection molding, blow molding, and stamping, with advanced CNC milling, EDM, and wire cutting.
+The distinguishing capability is combining plastics with metalwork, including steel cutting and stamping, which is useful for multi-material assemblies that would otherwise need two suppliers.
 Website: dkmould.com.vn

 VPIC Group

-Large Taiwanese-owned manufacturer, over 20 years in Vietnam.
-Capabilities span plastic injection, 3D laser cutting, CNC machining, forging, stamping, painting, powder coating, and assembly.
-Casting machines up to 1,500 tons, suitable for larger components.
-Primary clients in automotive and healthcare.
+Large manufacturer whose capabilities span plastic injection, 3D laser cutting, CNC machining, forging, stamping, painting, powder coating, and assembly.
+Casting machines up to 1,500 tons make it suitable for larger components.
+Primary clients are in automotive and healthcare.
 Website: vpic-group.com

 Top Consumer Plastic Manufacturers in Vietnam

-These companies focus on finished consumer goods and typically work with existing designs or customizable catalog products.
+These companies focus on finished consumer goods and typically work from existing designs or customizable catalog products, rather than building bespoke tooling for you.

 Duy Tan Plastics

-Operating since 1987.
-One of Vietnam's largest plastic manufacturers.
-Supplies Unilever and Mobil Oil.
-Part of VNR500 (Vietnam's top 500 companies).
-Exports to the US, Japan, South Korea, Canada, Australia, and the EU.
-Secured a $60 million credit line in 2020 to expand recycled plastic production by 100,000 tons annually.
+One of Vietnam's largest plastic manufacturers, supplying Unilever and Mobil Oil and exporting to the US, Japan, South Korea, Canada, Australia, and the EU.
+Secured a $60 million credit line in 2020 to expand recycled plastic production by 100,000 tons annually, which matters if you have a recycled-content requirement.

 INT Plastic

-Operates in Quang Nam Province.
 Manufactures household, industrial, and technical plastic products.
-Notable advantage: offers electronic component assembly alongside plastic production, saving time and logistics costs if your product combines plastic housings with electronics.
+The notable advantage is electronic component assembly alongside plastic production, which saves time and logistics cost if your product combines plastic housings with electronics.
 Website: intplastic.com.vn

 Viet Nhat Plastic

-Established 2002.
-Major domestic manufacturer of furniture, bins, racks, helmets, hangers, and cabinets.
-Imports raw materials from South Korea and China.
+Major domestic manufacturer of furniture, bins, racks, helmets, hangers, and cabinets, importing raw materials from South Korea and China.
 Primarily serves Vietnam's domestic market but can produce for export with the right project scope and volume.
 Website: vietnhatplastic.com

 Tan Hiep Hung